 Windows 10 offers a couple of ways to protect your account and data.
 You can set a password, create a PIN to sign in, use a picture password, use your face or iris as a password, or you can use your fingerprint as a password.

-Protecting your account and data with a strong password or using one of the above mentioned methods is a good idea.
-While fingerprint and face recognition sign in methods are easy and fast, users who don’t have compatible PCs have no option but to use the traditional method of typing the password every time to sign in to Windows 10.
+Protecting your account and data with a strong password or using one of the methods mentioned above is a good idea.
+While fingerprint and face recognition sign-in methods are easy and fast, users who don’t have compatible PCs have no option but to use the traditional method of typing the password every time to sign in to Windows 10.